 JobAccess is a comprehensive website and a telephone information service that provides advice on disability employment related matters.
 It offers help and workplace solutions for people with disability and their employers.

 DES Reform 2018

-Following extensive community consultation involving people with disability, disability peak organisations, disability service providers and employers, the DES program will be changing.
-Under the changes to the program, DES participants will have greater choice about the services they receive and how they receive them.
+Following extensive community consultation involving people with disability, disability peak organisations, disability service providers and employers, the DES program has changed from 1 July 2018.
+DES participants now have greater choice about the services they receive and how they receive them.

 - improving participant choice and control;

 - engendering competition and contestability in service delivery;

 - improving incentives for providers to place jobseekers in employment;

 - a trial of expanded DES eligibility for students in the last year of school.

 The changes aim to improve the overall performance of the DES program to help more people with disability, injury or a health condition find and maintain employment.

 A new panel of Disability Employment Services (DES) Providers has been established through a grant application process.
 The new providers of Disability Employment Services are supporting people with disability to find and keep work with a greater emphasis on providers achieving outcomes.
 A list of organisations that are delivering DES is available.